Scientifically Formulated

 Can Dogs Have Pedialyte?
 A Vet Backed Guide to Dog Hydration

-TL;DR: Yes, dogs can have small amounts of unflavored Pedialyte diluted 50/50 with water, but it is not always the best choice.
+Yes, dogs can have small amounts of unflavored Pedialyte diluted 50/50 with water, but it is not electrolyte powder made for dogs.
 It can actually worsen dehydration in dogs with severe vomiting, heart issues, or kidney disease.
 Always consult your veterinarian before offering it.

 Key Takeaways